Skip to main content

 RENEWING SCEC APPROVED LOCKSMITHS

 Applications for renewing SCEC Approved Locksmiths are accepted at any time.
-Renewing SCEC Approved Locksmiths are not currently required to attend a briefing to maintain validity; therefore there is no renewal fee.
+Renewing SCEC-approved locksmiths are not currently required to attend a briefing to maintain validity; therefore there is no renewal fee.
 Please complete the renewal application form and forward (with the required documentation) to:

 Chair SCEC